tamarajoyce/alx-system_engineering-devops/0x00-shell_basics/README.md

 #!/bin/bash
-a script that changes the working directory to the previous one.
+script that lists all files in long format.